anaisbetts/grunt-build-atom-shell/README.md

 * `targetDir` - Where to put the resulting atom-shell, defaults to ./atom-shell
 * `config` - Either 'Debug' or 'Release', defaults to 'Release'
 * `remoteUrl` - The Git remote url to download from, defaults to official Atom Shell
+* `nodeVersion` - The version of Node.js to use; see the section below for how to configure this

 ### Example